raminafee/ASR_Final/README.md

 Traditional diagnostic assessment of Speech Sound Disorders (SSDs) in children relies on manual, subjective clinical transcriptions, which are highly vulnerable to intra-examiner variability and cause diagnostic bottlenecks in resource-constrained medical or educational environments.

 This project delivers a high-throughput, objective diagnostic metric by evaluating and deploying two distinct paradigms:
 1. **Framework 1 (Hybrid ML):** A pipeline utilizing frozen Wav2Vec2 layers for deep acoustic embeddings (*X_deep* in *R^1024*), combined with handcrafted physical micro-acoustic biomarkers (Local Jitter, Absolute Shimmer, HNR).
-Features are filtered via an XGBoost Split Information Gain ranker (Top 100 Golden Features) and classified through an RBF-Kernel SVM optimized for high clinical sensitivity (*τ_SVM* = 0.30).
+Features are filtered via an XGBoost Split Information Gain ranker (Top 100 Golden Features) and classified through an RBF-Kernel SVM optimized for high clinical sensitivity.
 2. **Framework 2 (End-to-End Deep Fine-Tuning):** A fully mutated `Wav2Vec2-Large-XLSR-53-Arabic` architecture, stripped of its native CTC layer and injected with a specialized Sequence Classification Head.
 The entire network is fully backpropagated using Cross-Entropy Loss to dynamically self-calibrate to pediatric pitch ranges and distinctive Arabic phone boundaries.

 ---